burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 A domain is a separate real hypothetical world inhabited by a distinct set of objects that behave according to the rules or behaviors characteristic of the domain.
 The class is defined in one domain.
 A class in a domain can only require the existence of other classes in that domain.

-Now you know what *Object Orientated Design* is.
+Now you know what *Object object-oriented design* is.
 To the best of our knowledge, it's more an art than a science.

 ----

-## Object Orientated Design Patterns
+## Object-Orientated Design Patterns

 In the book [Design Patterns (Gamma, Helm, Johnson, Vlissides) 2011"](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8) in the preface, authors say:
 *"You shouldn't have to go to the dictionary to explain the terms type and polymorphism"*.

 In our technical note, we have covered this in the previous section [Object Orientated Design](#object-orientated-design) without limiting the amount of readers.

 Whether *Design Patterns* are needed or not, it's not bad to be aware of them.
-Unfortunately, when Software Projects contain a lot of them it is impossible to work with a project to make an actual work and create actual algorithms.
+Unfortunately, when Software Projects contain a lot of them, it is impossible to work with a project to make actual work and create actual algorithms.

 **Main Theses:**